 If you need an easy way to make your bathroom more chic, think about gifting a stylish soap dish to your roomie this year.
 They can take one home to their bathroom and leave one in the dorm.
 Plus, using a soap dish will instantly make you and your roommate feel 100% adult.

 Again, this gift might not jump to the top of your list as THE must-have gift of the season, but your roommate will appreciate the extra storage space.
-Now, they have multiple bins in which they can put clothes, food, makeup and all of those goodies her mom sent to her in her latest care package.
+Now, they have multiple bins and totes in which they can put clothes, food, makeup and all of those goodies her mom sent to her in her latest care package.
 And, with all the different styles and colors to choose from, they can tailor their storage bins to the exact design of the room.
 It’s really a win-win.

 College students need coffee more than anything else.
 So why not give the gift of caffeine and treat your roommate to an entire sampler of new flavors this holiday season?
 This sample offers four different choices of flavors plus roasting profiles and tips on brewing.
 Throw in a coffee mug, and watch your roommate become a true connoisseur.